-- construction of an overflow channel adjacent to the main outlet channel to better manage water levels near private property boundaries, and

-[Comment: Without apparently releasing the RDN from liability due to flooding.]

-- revegetation planting with native species.
+- construction of an overflow channel adjacent to the main outlet channel to better manage water levels near private property boundaries, and [Comment: Without apparently releasing the RDN from liability due to flooding.] - revegetation planting with native species.

-[Comment: What's to prevent the spread of reed canary grass?]
+[Comment: What's to prevent the spread of reed canary grass?
+Reed canary grass thrives in areas that alternate between wet and dry.]